Which stone is best for pregnancy?

 Stones to use with caution during pregnancy

-This section is probably the most important part of the article.
-Not all stones are equal in terms of precautions, and some raise real chemical composition questions, regardless of lithotherapy.
+This section is probably the most important of the article.
+Not all stones are equal in terms of precautions, and some pose real chemical composition questions, regardless of lithotherapy.
 Here's what you need to know.

 Precautions related to chemical composition

-• Malachite, formula Cu₂CO₃(OH)₂, is a copper carbonate.
+• Malachite, with the formula Cu₂CO₃(OH)₂, is a copper carbonate.
 In polished and worn form, the risk is very low.
-But in the form of dust, powder, or in an elixir in prolonged contact with water, it can release cupric compounds.
-The simple rule: no malachite elixir, no prolonged handling of unsealed raw malachite, and as a precaution, many practitioners recommend setting it aside during pregnancy.
+However, in the form of dust, powder, or in an elixir in prolonged contact with water, it can release cupric compounds.
+The simple rule: no malachite elixirs, no prolonged handling of unsealed raw malachite, and as a precaution, many practitioners recommend setting it aside during pregnancy.

 • Cinnabar, mercury sulfide, HgS, should be absolutely avoided by everyone, and even more so during pregnancy.
-It is one of the rare truly toxic stones.
-It is rare in general public commerce but is sometimes found under the name cinnabar jasper.
+It is one of the few genuinely toxic stones.
+It is rare in mainstream commerce but is sometimes encountered under the name "cinnabar jasper."

 • Azurite-malachite and azurite alone also contain copper.
-The same precautions as malachite: no elixir, moderate handling.
+The same precautions as malachite apply: no elixirs, moderate handling.

-These precautions are specific to lithotherapeutic traditions and are not medically validated.
-However, they are consistently relayed in several independent schools of thought, which is worth mentioning for informational purposes.
+These precautions are specific to lithotherapy traditions and are not medically validated.
+Nevertheless, they are consistently relayed across several independent currents, which is worth mentioning for informational purposes.

-• Hematite and strongly grounding stones are sometimes advised against during the first trimester by practitioners, who consider that they can accentuate an already present feeling of heaviness.
+• Hematite and highly grounding stones are sometimes not recommended during the first trimester by practitioners, who consider that they can accentuate an already present feeling of heaviness.
 This remains a traditional recommendation, not a contraindication.

 • Carnelian is traditionally associated with energetic stimulation.
-Some lithotherapy schools recommend pausing its use during the first few weeks, as a precautionary measure.
+Some lithotherapy currents recommend pausing its use during the first few weeks, as a precautionary principle.
 Again, no medical data justifies this; it is a convention of practice.

-⚠️ To remember: precautions regarding chemical composition, such as malachite or cinnabar, are serious precautions that apply to all uses, not just during pregnancy.
-Traditional precautions, such as carnelian or hematite, are conventions of practice.
+⚠️ To remember: chemical composition precautions, such as for malachite or cinnabar, are serious precautions that apply to all uses, not just during pregnancy.
+Traditional precautions, such as for carnelian or hematite, are conventions of practice.
 In any case, if you have any doubt about a stone during your pregnancy, do not use it; it's that simple.

 How to use a stone during pregnancy

 The general rule is that the simplest uses are also the safest.
-A few recommended practices and one to avoid completely.
+Here are some recommended practices and one to avoid completely.

 • Stone placed in the living space.
 On the bedside table, in the bedroom, on a windowsill.
 This is the safest and most accessible use, with no contact, no risk.

 • Held in hand during a quiet moment.
-A few minutes, in a comfortable position, as a support for a moment of breathing or visualization.
-A practice also found in some birth preparations.
+For a few minutes, in a comfortable position, as a support for a moment of breathing or visualization.
+This practice is also found in some birth preparations.

 • Stone placed on the belly while lying down, for only a few minutes.
-To be reserved for very gentle stones, mainly rose quartz or moonstone, and to be stopped immediately in case of discomfort.
+This is reserved for very gentle stones, mainly rose quartz or moonstone, and should be stopped immediately if any discomfort occurs.

 • Worn as jewelry.
-Possible for hard stones without chemical precautions: amethyst, rose quartz, moonstone.
-For the care and purification of your stones, consult our complete purification guide.
+Possible for hard stones with no chemical precautions: amethyst, rose quartz, moonstone.
+For care and purification of your stones, consult our complete purification guide.

-One practice to avoid completely: crystal elixirs, in other words, water in which a stone has been steeped.
+A practice to avoid completely: crystal elixirs, in other words, water in which a stone has been soaked.
 During pregnancy, do not consume water whose composition you do not perfectly control, as some stones can release undesirable minerals.
-This practice should be paused until the end of breastfeeding.
+This practice should be paused until breastfeeding is complete.

 When to consult a healthcare professional